Sandracottus (beetle)

-Sandracottus is a genus of beetles in the family Dytiscidae.
+Sandracottus is a genus of beetles in the family Dytiscidae containing eleven species.
 These aquatic beetles are found in ponds and slow streams from South Asia east to southern Japan, and south to Australia.
 They are generally about 1-1.5 cm long and often have distinctive markings.

 Species

-The genus contains the following 16 accepted species:
+The genus contains the following 11 accepted species and one subspecies: